The Gold Standard of Linguistics

 - After all this dry weather, the car needs to be washed.

-Native English speakers should judge number 2 as correct – that one is easy.
-Many people from around the US would judge number 1 as incorrect, hands down – it is missing the copula ‘to be’.
-But, if you’re from Pittsburgh, number 1 will sound completely natural and grammatically correct.
-So if you’re having two people from different regions judging or labeling these sentences, you may get opposite results.
+Most native English speakers would label 1 as incorrect and 2 as correct, but if you’re from Pittsburgh, 1 is technically also correct.
+So if you ask two people from different regions to label these sentences, you may get opposite results.
 How do you get your ground truth now?

-Things get even hairier when people are making judgements about something such as sentiment.
-Consider whether these sentences indicate positive or negative sentiment:
+Things get even trickier when people make judgements about something like sentiment.
+As an example, consider if the sentiments of these sentences are positive or negative.

 - These Nike kicks I just got are bad.